-DIY Physical Exam Part 3 — How to Check Your Dog’s Chest and Skin
+DIY Pet Physical Exam Part 3 - Check Your Dog’s Neck, Chest, Breathing & Skin

 Veterinarian Dr. Shea Cox on how to get comfortable checking your dog’s breathing, respiratory rate, and skin hydration.